premake/premake-core/website/docs/documentationfile.md

 ### Availability ###

-Premake 5.0 or later.
+Premake 5.0 beta3 or later.

-Visual studio 2005 C# is the only toolset currently supported.
+Visual studio is the only toolset currently supported.

 ### Warning ###
 It's recommended to use `documentationfile(true)` because Visual Studio's intellisense will not detect the XML file if its name is not the same as the SharedLib.